Review site: Business models

 Review sites are generally supported by advertising.
 Some business review sites may also allow businesses to pay for enhanced listings, which do not affect the reviews and ratings.
 Product review sites may be supported by providing affiliate links to the websites that sell the reviewed items, which pay the site on a per-click or per-sale basis.

 With the growing popularity of affiliate programs on the Internet, a new sort of review site has emerged: the affiliate product review site.
 This type of site is usually professionally designed and written to maximize conversions, and is used by e-commerce marketers.
 It is often based on a blog platform like WordPress or Squarespace, has a privacy and contact page to help with SEO, and has commenting and interactivity turned off.
 It will also have an e-mail gathering device in the form of an opt-in, or drop-down list to help the aspiring e-commerce business person build an e-mail list to market to.

 Because of the specialized marketing thrust of this type of website, the reviews are not always seen to be objective by consumers.
 Because of this, the FTC has provided several guidelines requiring publishers to disclose when they benefit monetarily from the content in the form of advertising, affiliate marketing, etc.

 Impact

 Studies by independent research groups show that rating and review sites influence consumer shopping behavior.
 In an academic study published in 2008, empirical results demonstrated that the number of online user reviews is a good indicator of the intensity of underlying word-of-mouth effect and increase awareness.

+The growing use of artificial intelligence for product discovery has also been associated with continued reliance on review sites for verification.
+A 2026 survey of 1,000 U.S. consumers found that 98 percent of respondents conducted additional research before purchasing from an unfamiliar brand recommended by an AI system, with reading online reviews among the methods consumers used to verify recommendations.